-4. Approach with Centred Possibilities
+4. Reasoning with Centred Possibilities

 The solution we discussed in the previous section relies on a reformulation of the absentminded driver problem.
-In particular, a difference is that in the original story, the driver knows that he will forget having passed any exit, even though he is aware of being at an exit at the time he reaches it.
+In the original story, the driver knows that he will forget having passed any exit, even though he is aware of being at an exit at the time he reaches it.
 The second solution that we now turn to explore keeps the original formulation of the problem, and addresses one of the two concerns that we identified: namely, that in the formulation of the problem, the states are not mutually exclusive.